Welcome to the Penn State Smeal MBA Program!

 - Prepare for Orientation.
 (Orientation begins Monday, August 8, 2016 and is REQUIRED)

 - Orientation activities are required.
 You will have a busy schedule during Orientation.
 See our Orientation page to view a past agenda in order to get an idea of what Orientation is like.

 - Arrive early to unpack and settle in (Recommended no later than 2 days before the start of Orientation.)

 - Fall 2017 Course Registration (August)

 - Please be aware that Penn State is using LionPath, a new student information system, for student registration and financial payment this Fall.
-As a result, the information provided above is subject to change and our office will update this information appropriately as relevant information and updates become available in regards to this process.
+As a result, the information provided above is subject to change and our office will update this information appropriately as relevant information and updates become available.

 Note: The $1,000 tuition deposit will be credited to your account after you begin the program.
 Do not expect the $1,000 to appear on your initial semester bill.
 Typically the credit will be issued by late-September.
 Additionally you will be assessed program fees in the amount of $200 (for orientation activities and the communications course) – these fees are also assessed after you begin the program.
 We make every attempt to coordinate the post of the $200 in conjunction with the $1,000 deposit credit.

 - And, finally, please check back often as this list will continually be updated.